xunker/panasonic_typewriter_interface/README.md

 ## KX-W series with DE-9 port

-Untested, but should work with the appropriate DE-9 (DB-9) adapter.
+Untested, but should work with machines which have a DE-9 (DB-9) connector.

 ## Pinout